How Healthy is Your Codebase? Introducing Code Health and Biomarkers for Software

 We at Empear make heavy use of CodeScene ourselves.
 We use the tool as part of our services.
 Over the past years we have analyzed hundreds of different codebases, and there are some patterns known to correlate with increased maintenance costs that we have seen repeated over and over again.
 Thus, we taught the CodeScene tool how to auto-detect those patterns.
 We call the feature code biomarkers.
 We chose that name because we wanted to avoid terms like “quality” or “maintenance effort” since they suggest an absolute truth; instead, we wanted a concept that doesn’t judge, but acts like a friendly, unbiased, and skilled team member.

 In medicine, a biomarker is a measure that might indicate a particular disease or physiological state of an organism.
 CodeScene’s biomarkers do the same for code.
-Combined with our biomarker trend measures, you get a high-level summary of the state of your hotspots and the direction your code is moving in.
-Code biomarkers act like a virtual code reviewer that looks for patterns that might indicate problems.
+Combined with our biomarker trend measures, you get a high-level summary of the state of your hotspots and the direction your code is moving in; does it get better or worse over time?

-Biomarker scores use baseline data from thousands of codebases, and your code is scored against an industry average of similar codebases.
-The biomarkers concept is built on top of CodeScene’s other metrics and behavioral data.
+The biomarkers and code health concepts are built on baseline data from thousands of codebases.
+To make the resulting information actionable, the code health concept is built on top of CodeScene’s other metrics .
 That means we only score the prioritized parts of the codebase, the parts that are most likely to impact development and maintenance costs.